1. Filings – updated

 7. Other Temporary Regulatory Measures

-In light of the ongoing impact of the COVID-19 virus, the JFSC has capped at GBP55 late filing fees for delayed annual returns.
+In light of the ongoing impact of the COVID-19 virus, the JFSC originally relaxed certain timing obligations and granted many extensions for various filing requirements.
+However recently the JSFC noted that most timings and processes have reverted to pre-covid work practices including time frames for onsite examinations.
+The JFSC has capped at GBP55 late filing fees for delayed annual returns until 2021.
 Processing of paper returns is delayed due to the remote working procedures in place, but good standing certificates will be available for companies whose returns have not been processed.
-The JFSC has asked all regulated businesses to confirm their business continuity measures and has given guidance on business continuity.
-The JFSC has relaxed some further timing obligations in relation to regulated businesses, to allow additional flexibility.
-The JFSC has given a three month extension to regulated businesses due to submit their audited financial statements between 31 March and 31 July 2020 so long a request is submitted by the business within ten days after the original deadline.
 The JFSC has also given a three month extension in relation to certain other regulatory filings; given guidance on ANLA, capital and financial resources, outsourcing, cyber and financial crime and certain notifications.
 Further details can be found here.
 The Companies Registry has announced that it will consider applications from public companies to delay the requirement to file audited accounts where it is satisfied that the delay is as a result of the difficulties arising from the pandemic.
-The JFSC have extended the deadline date for submitting the Jersey Private Funds Annual Compliance Returns.
-The current deadline date is 31 July and this has been extended to 31 August.
-The reporting period up to 30 June remains unchanged.
-The payment date for the JPF annual fee remains unchanged at 1 July.
 The JFSC have also provided businesses with additional guidance to ensure information is completed fully and accurately found here.
+Recently the JFSC also announced that it is proposing an early reduction on annual confirmation fees for local companies in light of Covid and is also proposing to change how it charges Registry fees in the future.

-After initially postponing its examination programme for four weeks, the JFSC has published guidance on how it will continue with a programme of remote examinations, on a revised timetable.
+After initially postponing its examination programme for four weeks, the JFSC has published guidance on how it will continue with a programme of remote examinations, on a revised timetable which has been further updated.
 Further information can be found here.

-The Government of Jersey has launched a loan guarantee scheme to provide additional financial support to local businesses facing disruption as a result of the COVID-19 outbreak.
+The Government of Jersey launched a loan guarantee scheme to provide additional financial support to local businesses facing disruption as a result of the COVID-19 outbreak.
 The scheme has also been agreed in coordination with the Governments of Guernsey and the Isle of Man.
 The scheme will be operated through clearing banks who lend to local businesses in Jersey.
-On 15 May 2020 the scheme was expanded to allow all local businesses to apply.
 In addition the Government of Jersey obtained a two year GBP500 million revolving credit facility from a consortium of local banks to provide the Minister for Treasury and Resources the maximum amount of flexibility to allocate expenditure in support of households and the economy during the pandemic and the recovery from it.

 Phase 2 Government of Jersey’s Co-Funded Payroll Scheme offers employers and self-employed workers a subsidy of 80% of their wages, up to a cap.
-The Government of Jersey believe Jersey’s scheme is among the most generous in the world, on a level with that offered by the Government of New Zealand.
+The Government of Jersey believes Jersey’s scheme is among the most generous in the world, on a level with that offered by the Government of New Zealand.
+The Jersey scheme has currently protected over 16,000 local jobs.

 8. Implications for economic substance compliance and residency